Chapter 22: Betrayals

 Gaelib returned to his rooms to find a sweating, bowing messenger waiting for him.

 “Sensational!”
-Gaelib crowed, then registered the page was still present.
+Gaelib crowed and then registered the page was still present.
 “Out!”

 The servant fled.

 Finally, a bride!
-Not only do the Lockes provide me with a sacrificial lamb, her dowery will dwarf any other suitable maiden’s.
+Not only do the Lockes provide me with a serviceable hostage, her dowry will dwarf any other suitable maiden’s.
 I couldn’t have asked for a better outcome.
 Already my Warrior hastens my victory!

 Gaelib pulled the jeweled dagger from its sheath at his side, pleased by the heft and feel of it.
 He turned it over and felt its sharp edge.

-Right after mother died, father gave me this dagger and said I was now a man.
-Then Caileagh brought me the Warrior.
-Now, Sagen’s heir is the final key to my ascendancy.
+Right after Mother died, Father gave me this dagger and said I was now a man.
+Then Caileagh led me to the Warrior.
+Sagen’s heir is the final key to my ascendancy.

 Then the Warrior spoke to him.
 Girls are useful, as well.
 Be patient.

-Caileagh fumed.
-The king had chosen a bride.
-At least, Gaelib had promised she wouldn’t be blonde, so the vision that haunted her couldn’t come to pass.
+Caileagh fumed, knowing the new queen would outrank her.
+At least Gaelib had promised she wouldn’t be blonde, so the vision that haunted her couldn’t come to pass.

 She sighed.
 Everything had become so complex.

-At the start, it had been simple.
-She’d merely needed to remove old Rothbard’s first apprentice.
-So, she laced his food with a much heavier dosage, causing overwhelming lust.
-She laughed.
+At the start, it was simple.
+She only had to guide Gaelib and arrange his rise within the hierarchy.
+First, she’d removed old Rothbard’s first apprentice by lacing his food with an elixir that caused overwhelming lust just as mother had prescribed.
 Surprisingly, the young maid the apprentice had attempted to rape had defended herself most effectively.

 Every woman should have a hidden dagger.

-Then the whole matter had been hushed up, leaving the opening for Gaelib.
+Then the whole matter was hushed up, leaving the opening for Gaelib.

-As for Rothbard, that old fool had eventually become too inquisitive.
-Because it was a very slow-acting poison, it had taken over a year for the old man to succumb.
-A year in which Gaelib had made himself invaluable, aiding his failing master in every aspect of the role of Royal Steward.
+As for Rothbard, mother had used a very slow-acting poison on him; it took over a year for the old man to succumb.
+A year in which Gaelib made himself invaluable, learning every aspect of the role of royal steward.

-The memory brought another smile to her face.
+She smiled.
 Gaelib had done exactly as she’d taught him.
 He’d been entertaining, helpful, and complimentary.
 He’d even undertaken the most menial tasks.
 Tasks he’d never have performed otherwise.
-Yet, it had been that very willingness to do whatever was required that had endeared him to his boyhood friend, Sagen, who doted on old Rothbard.
+Yet, it was that very willingness to do whatever was required that had endeared him to his boyhood friend, Sagen, who doted on old Rothbard.

 Both Sagen’s recommendation and being noticed by King Edal had cemented Gaelib’s future.
 So much so, the king and the council hadn’t even considered another candidate.